jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 and a more useful autoscaling solution; otherwise unwanted results such as erratic scaling behaviour may arise out of poor tuning decisions.

+The PHPA is a useful, complex autoscaler built with the CPAF.
+The PHPA fully integrates with K8s successfully through the CPAF, displaying how the CPAF is a flexible and powerful tool for building autoscalers.

 The PHPA project is available here:
 [https://github.com/jthomperoo/predictive-horizontal-pod-autoscaler](https://github.com/jthomperoo/predictive-horizontal-pod-autoscaler)